 While the internet means that it’s never been easier to get involved in investing, it’s important to make sure that you’re making an informed decision with your money.

 They can also help you to accurately assess your tolerance to risk to see what type of bonds would be right for you in your individual circumstances.
+They can also keep you updated on market movements.
+For example, they may encourage you to buy fixed-rate bonds if there is an imminent base rate fall which could impact your interest rate.

 The value of your investments (and any income from them) can go down as well as up and you may not get back the full amount you invested.
 Past performance is not a reliable indicator of future performance.
 Investments should be considered over the longer term and should fit in with your overall attitude to risk and financial circumstances.